ashar799/DirichletProcessMixtureModel/Readme.txt

-This project implements a Dirichlet Process Gaussian Mixture Model.
+This project implements a Dirichlet Process Mixture Model.
 All the code has been written in R.
-The file GESimulationFinal.R contains the Gibb's Sampler which implements a simulation example.
+The file Simulatioin_MAIN.R contains the code for simulating the data and running the model.